Join Us as an Intern!

 Let's work together

 Do you want an internship with a lot of responsibility and room for creativity, as well as gaining invaluable experience and connections with grassroots activists, scholars, and journalists from around the world who are focused on advocacy, peacebuilding, and nonviolent action for environmental justice and climate crisis, women’s rights, democratization, anti-corruption, racial justice, and self-determination.
 If so, consider applying to our Solidarity 2020 and Beyond team.
-Positions will start in August/September 2022 and run for up to 6 months.
+Positions will start in April 2023 and run for up to 6 months.

 Organizational Background: Solidarity 2020 and Beyond is a peer-to-peer learning and sharing network that serves the needs–and is guided by–the Global Grassroots Activist Network (GGAN), currently made up of 150+ grassroots nonviolent action leaders from around the world working in 75+ countries.
 These activists and organizers are supported by a small staff (including interns) and an Organizing Committee of 28 scholar activists, thought-leaders, and journalists acting in solidarity with these locally-led campaigners and movement-builders on their grassroots projects and initiatives.

 Internship Focus Areas: We are currently looking for a new team of interns to work on managing our website and social media campaigns, supporting funding proposals and crowdfunding campaigns, editing and producing videos, assisting with participatory research projects, strengthening and co-training cohorts of activists and coaches in regions across the world, and managing our webinar series co-sponsored by Waging Nonviolence and Nonviolence International, among others.